 Put yourself in the shoes of the speaker/ author to figure out what is being said.
 Try to get the bigger picture rather than delving into the details provided.
 See if there is a paired passage.
 In that case, you might have to compare and contrast both passages.

 SAT is offered multiple times in a year.
-The pandemic situation has affected the administration of the test in 2020 and 2021.
 So, grab the opportunity you have at hand and try to get the test done in one attempt.
 Multiple attempts are not impossible but difficult to come by.

 Both the reading and writing and language sections have passages that come with charts or graphs.
 You may see a question or two related to these graphs.
 To answer them, first, read and understand what the graph is trying to say.
 Do not try to memorize the information given there.
 Try to eliminate answers that cannot be supported by the graph.